storyteller613/riv/README.md

 There was no mention in the Instructions.md of the communications required between the Pods or the Pod and the outside world.
 Thus, the main object missing from the file-writer-deploy-JG yaml file is the Service object.
 The Service object is responsible for facilitating communications between Pods and/or the external world.
 There are three types of Service object types: ClusterIP, NodePort, and LoadBalancer.
 The choice of the Service object type is dependent on the type of communication desired between the Pods and the Pods and the outside world.

-For the ephemeral approach, it would be advisable to utilize IAM role assumption for security.
+For the ephemeral approach, it would be advisable to utilize IAM role assumption for security purposes.
 A tool like kube2iam and kiam could be utilized to allow the container to assume a role which would allow the container to access the S3 bucket.